 The most notable omission is, without question, the Rock.
 If only we had decided on Fab Five as our preferred grouping of greatness instead of Mt.
 Rushmore, we could have serenity, and we could have it now!
 The Rock is much closer to our Rushmore quartet than he is the rest of the contenders.
 His combination of Flair’s flamboyance and Austin’s abrasiveness mesmerized WWE audiences as he blurred the lines of what it means to be a heel or a face.
 The only missing ingredient is longevity.
 He blasted off to superstardom in the summer of 1997, and by 2001 he was already looking to parachute into Hollywood.
 While he never abandoned his wrestling roots, making sporadic appearances over the years and headlining Wrestlemania 28 and 29, his brief run as a full-time wrestler is what inevitably gives The Undertaker claim to the 4th spot.

 Speaking of Wrestlemania 28 and 29, it’s not a coincidence that John Cena was handpicked as the Rock’s opponent for a two-year program that produced the only immediate main event rematch in Wrestlemania history.
 Cena was the only performer at the time capable of matching the Rock’s star power.
 Given the love/hate relationship we have with Cena (“Let’s go Cena!/Cena sucks!”), he will likely never get the full recognition he deserves.
 Some of that ambivalence can be attributed to the sterile environment he was forced to perform in as McMahon transitioned to a PG product.
 Cena might not rate the highest in any one category, but he rates consistently high in all of them.
 He was the face of the WWE for 13 years, which is longer than Austin and the Rock’s reigns at the top combined.
-Time will likely be kinder to his legacy.
+Time will likely be kind to his legacy.

 Shawn Michaels might very well be in the 4th spot on Rushmore if not for the back injury he suffered in his casket match with The Undertaker at the Royal Rumble in 1998.
-Michaels was forced to retire after dropping the belt to Austin at Wrestlemania 14.
+The Heartbreak Kid was forced to retire after dropping the belt to Austin at Wrestlemania 14.
 Two weeks later, Monday Night Raw beat Monday Nitro in the ratings for the first time in 84 weeks.
 In one of the cruelest examples of misfortune the industry has ever seen, Austin’s reign ushered in the most lucrative era in history, producing some of the greatest angles and matches of all-time.
 Michaels would miss all of it.
-After a four-year hiatus, the Heartbreak Kid would return for a successful second act that would last another eight years.
+After a four-year hiatus, Michaels would return for a successful second act that would last another eight years.
 It says a lot about Shawn’s career that despite missing four pivotal years in the middle of his prime, he’s still universally considered one of the all-time greats.

 Like Shawn, Bret Hart’s candidacy for Rushmore is plagued by misfortune.
 His departure from the WWF to the WCW was the epitome of sell low, buy high.
 It immediately preceded the WWF’s stratospheric rise under Austin and coincided with WCW’s death spiral.
-Even worse, WCW creative proved to be too incompetent to incorporate Bret into its dysfunctional organization, instead opting to waste him as a bit player.
+Even worse, the WCW creative team (storyline writers) proved to be too incompetent to incorporate Bret into its dysfunctional organization, instead opting to waste him as a bit player.
 To add insult to injury, any chance he had of adding to his Hall-of-Fame legacy was lost after receiving a career-ending kick to the head from Goldberg.
 Whereas Shawn was able to add a second chapter to his career, Bret had no such luxury.

 Lou Thesz and Bruno Sammartino are old-school legends who were no doubt etched on wrestling’s Rushmore at one time.
 They were kings of a bygone era when the pace was slower than molasses, promo skills were optional, and the territorial set-up regularly produced fresh sets of eyeballs.
 Most importantly, spectators thought what they were seeing was a legitimate competition.
 While both hold a lofty place in wrestling history, it would be a disservice to those who have had to perform in a much less forgiving arena to place either on wrestling’s Rushmore.